simplefoc/simplefoc.github.io/docs/simplefoc_library/code/current_sense/inline.md

 ## Current sensing support per MCU architecture

 In-line current sensing is currently supported for almost all MCU architectures supported by the <span class="simple">Simple<span class="foc">FOC</span>library</span>.
-Only not supported architecture is the ESP8266 which does not have 2 ADC pins, making it unable to run FOC.
+The only not supported architecture is the ESP8266 which does not have 2 ADC pins, making it unable to run FOC.

 MCU | In-line Current sensing
 --- | ---
 Arduino (8-bit) | ✔️
 Arduino DUE  | ✔️
-stm32  | ✔️
+STM32  | ✔️
-stm32 B_G431B_ESC1 | ✔️
+STM32 B_G431B_ESC1 | ✔️
-esp32 | ✔️
+ESP32 | ✔️
-esp8266 | ❌
+ESP8266 | ❌
-samd21 | ✔️
+SAMD21 | ✔️
-samd51 | ✔️
+SAMD51 | ✔️
-teensy | ✔️
+Teensy | ✔️
 Raspberry Pi Pico | ✔️
 Portenta H7 | ✔️